j in spanish learn spanish concept illustration

 If you’re starting to learn Spanish, you might have noticed that some Spanish sounds are completely different from English sounds.

+That’s the case of the consonant J in Spanish.
 J’s is exactly the same when combined with all vowels (ja, je, ji, jo, ju) but the pronunciation of the letter J in different countries (and even within one country) may differ a lot.

-If you want to learn more about the letter Jota, check out the complete Spanish Alphabet video by Spring Spanish!
-Spring Spanish is a course project by the Spring Languages websites (of which I’m a co-founder of) that specializes in teaching foreign languages through Conversation Based Chunking and radionovelas.
+Spring Spanish is a course project by Spring Languages (of which I’m a co-founder) that specializes in teaching foreign languages through Conversation Based Chunking and story-based courses.

 In this article we will learn how J is pronounced throughout the Spanish-speaking world, as well as the differences between J and G, and J and H in Spanish.